jlw252/MiniPaint/README.md

-# Mini Paint

-🎨 Mini Paint – Assembly-Based Drawing Program
+# 🎨 Mini Paint

 A lightweight graphics application built in Assembly that replicates core Microsoft Paint features.

-Users can:
+## Features

-Draw straight lines
+- 🖊️ Draw straight lines

-Select and change colors
+- 🎨 Select and change colors

-Fill enclosed areas with a chosen color
+- 🪣 Fill enclosed areas with a chosen color

+## Highlights
+- Written in low-level Assembly
-This project showcases low-level graphics programming, direct memory manipulation, and user input handling in Assembly.
+- Demonstrates direct memory manipulation and user input handling
+- Focus on performance and minimal resource usage